Bauchi, Nigeria: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types D and G. It's important that you choose the necessary type.
-Many adapters currently sold are simply plug changers and expect your devices to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most areas.
+A plug adapter that supports outlet types D and G. Be sure to find the correct kind.
+Many adapters currently sold are just plugs and expect your devices to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most locations.

 August